Tobacco and Smoking

 Indoor Smoking Act

 In 2007 New Hampshire outlawed smoking in restaurants, schools, hospitals, grocery stores, and other public places.
 It is also illegal to smoke in the workplace, unless the employer sets up an enclosed area for smoking.
-This law is intended to protect the public from the dangers of secondhand smoke.
+E-cigarettes were added to the indoor smoking law in July, 2019.

 Any person who smokes where smoking is prohibited can be charged with a violation that carries a $100 fine.
 If a business owner does not comply with the law against indoor smoking, he or she will be charged a fine of at least $100 for every day of the violation.